Iowa State vs. Texas Tech NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Iowa State and its opponents have combined to put up more than 58.5 points in three of eight games this season.
+- Iowa State has combined with its opponents to score more than 58.5 points in three of eight games this season.

-- The two teams combine to score 64.7 points per game, 6.2 more than the over/under in this contest.
+- The two teams combine to average 64.7 points per game, 6.2 more than the total in this contest.

-- This contest's total is 7.3 points above the 51.2 these two squads combine to allow per game this season.

-- Cyclones games have an average total of 50.9 points this season, 7.6 fewer than Saturday's over/under.
+- In 2021, games involving the Red Raiders have averaged a total of 60.6 points, 2.1 more than the set over/under in this contest.

 Iowa State Stats and Trends

-- Iowa State has four wins against the spread in nine games this year.
+- In Iowa State's nine games this year, it has four wins against the spread.

-- The Cyclones have been favored by 10.5 points or more two times this season and have covered the spread in all of them.

-- Iowa State's games this year have hit the over four times in eight opportunities (50%).

-- Iowa State is 2-0 against the spread and 2-0 overall this season when the team notches more than 33.0 points.
+- When Iowa State records more than 33.0 points, it is 2-0 against the spread and 2-0 overall.

-- Iowa State is 4-2 against the spread and 4-2 overall when the team amasses more than 402.7 yards.
+- When Iowa State churns out more than 402.7 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Cyclones have turned the ball over eight times this season, two fewer than the Red Raiders have forced (10).

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.